koval64/mod2lmms/README.md

 For now it converts notes, their length and initial volume.

+# Demo files

 In `final_versions` directory you will find two examples of converted files.
+Just download them and load to LMMS to listen the results.

 ## HOWTO convert using linux